 Homemade Pineapple Jam from scratch in under an hour.
-Spread it on toast or peanut butter and jelly sandwiches, or make my delicious Pineapple Pork Chops.
+Spread it on toast or on peanut butter and jelly sandwiches, or use it for savory dishes, such as Pineapple Pork Chops.

 So what do you do when you bring home a pineapple, get all excited about chopping it up and eating it, but when you finally taste it, you realize that the pineapple is not ripe at all?

 You cry a little inside, but then you make jam, of course!
 There's even a saying about it -